Does Caffeine Cause Migraine? Getting to Know Caffeine’s Varied Effects on Migraine

-Caffeine is a commonly-cited migraine food trigger, along with alcohol, artificial sweeteners and MSG, but for some people small doses of caffeine can provide migraine relief.
+Caffeine is a commonly-cited migraine food trigger, along with alcohol, artificial sweeteners, and MSG, but for some people small doses of caffeine can provide migraine relief.
 On the other end of the spectrum, people who consume large quantities of caffeine regularly may be at risk for withdrawal symptoms if they try to quit “cold turkey,” and that withdrawal can itself be a migraine trigger.
-Caffeine’s effects on an individual with migraine also depend on how much water that person drinks between cups.
+Caffeine’s effects on an individual with migraines also depend on how much water that person drinks between cups.
 Coffee, tea or caffeinated soda can affect migraine symptoms indirectly by causing dehydration.
 You should try to drink at least eight, eight-ounce glasses of water per day if you aren’t drinking caffeinated drinks; if you are, try to add a full glass for each cup to offset its dehydrating effects.

 Caffeine Effects by Headache Type

-While caffeine’s effects can vary based on both individual predispositions and behaviors, there are some known patterns in caffeine’s interaction with certain types of headache.
+While caffeine’s effects can vary based on both individual predispositions and behaviors, there are some known patterns in caffeine’s interaction with certain types of headaches.
 Doctors recommend that patients with episodic migraine limit their caffeine intake to one or two beverages daily (or 200mg caffeine).
 Patients with daily headaches should consider avoiding caffeine completely.
 Daily caffeine intake can also lead to medication overuse headache, otherwise known as “rebound” headaches, so if you rely heavily on migraine medications and are concerned about overuse, consider phasing out your coffee habit first.